CharlelieLrt/modulus/docs/api/physicsnemo.models.rst

 multi-diffusion model.
 First, we create a ``SongUNetPosEmbd`` model similar to the one in :ref:`the conditional SongUnet example <example_song_unet_conditional>` with a global positional embedding grid of shape ``(C_pos_emb, res, res)``.
-We show that the model can be used with the emtire latent state (full domain).
+We show that the model can be used with the entire latent state (full domain).

 .. code:: python